… The days you struggled to get everything done.

 Revered by the Ancient Greeks, the people of China, India and the Middle East for nearly 8000 years, the ruby red pomegranate enjoys a colorful history.

-The cold-pressed oil from its seeds provides powerful antioxidants along with punicic acid, an abundant Omega-5 fatty acid, to fight free radicals that damage and age your skin.
+The cold-pressed oil from its seeds provides powerful antioxidants along with punicic acid, an abundant Omega-5 fatty acid, to fight free radicals that damage your skin.

-Pomegranate seed oil repairs skin damaged by sun exposure and aging by extending the life of fibroblasts, the cells responsible for producing collagen and elastin.
+Pomegranate seed oil helps promote the renewal of skin damaged by sun exposure by supporting fibroblasts, the cells responsible for producing collagen and elastin.

-A study from the University of Michigan Medical School, published in the February 2006 Journal of Ethnopharmacology, shows that pomegranate seed oil stimulates the production of collagen, leading to a thickening of the epidermis and dermis of the skin.
+A study from the University of Michigan Medical School, published in the February 2006 Journal of Ethnopharmacology, shows that pomegranate seed oil supports collagen, the major component of a thick epidermis and dermis of the skin.

-It may also help prevent the breakdown of collagen fibers due to aging.
-This suggests that pomegranate oil may boost the ability of skin to repair itself by regenerating its supporting collagen structure.
+It may also help support the prevention of the breakdown of collagen fibers.
+This suggests that pomegranate oil may help support the ability of skin to renew itself.

 - Organic Shea Butter